akouz/HBus/README.md

 Cat5/Cat6 cables have limited current carrying capability.
 To prevent fire in case of short circuit, power supply +12V connected to the bus should have current limit at no more than 2A.
 In simplest case use a 1A...2A fuse.

+More expensive EIB/KNX cable can be used too.

 ## CAN driver restrictions

 Many CAN drivers has embedded mechanism to prevent long dominant state.
 If dominant state lasts longer than a pre-defined time-out, driver automatically goes into recessive state.
 Bit interval is 52.08 us at baud rate of 19.2 kbps.
 Start bit and a data byte of 0x00 produce dominant state for 9 bit-intervals, or for 0.47 ms. The following CAN transceivers are suitable for HBus: